Facebook Pixel The Problem With Taking a Break From Photography: Advice From a Pro

 The thing is, these habits and processes were built step by step.
 You didn’t just wake up one day and have a complete post-processing workflow in place.

 When you decide to take a break, you’re taking a break from your habits and routines.
 If these were developed over years of practice and daily ritual, what happens when your break is over?
 Chances are, when you come back, you may very well struggle to jump back into those complex habits.
 Instead of building things up gradually, you are trying to get back into a routine all at once.
-This can extremely difficult at the best of times.
+This can be extremely difficult at the best of times.

 While on my break, I spent a fair amount of time shooting landscapes for fun and as an excuse to be outside.
-While fun, landscape photography requires a very different approach and set of processes to portraits.
+While enjoyable, landscape photography requires a very different approach and set of processes to portraits.

-If you think about this just in the context of social media, posting content everyday (or at least regularly) can be a significant job with plenty of work going into each post.
-Stopping that routine and then trying to come back to it months later could be overwhelming and it might take significant effort to overcome a challenge like that.
+If you think about this just in the context of social media, posting content every day (or at least regularly) can be a significant job with plenty of work going into each post.
+Stopping that routine and then trying to come back to it months later could be overwhelming, and it might take significant effort to overcome a challenge like that.

 You can probably see the disadvantages here.
 In this technological world, everything changes at a ridiculous pace.
 By taking time out, you are removing yourself from a position where you can adjust to these changes as they happen.
 When you decide to come back, you now have an enormous workload of stuff that you have to learn or relearn just to put yourself at the same level you were before.

-People change
+3. People can change

 Much as the tools of the trade change over time, so will your network.
 Once you’re on a break, any previous contacts or clients will move on and find another photographer.
-Models, make-up artist and other collaborators may move on or change focus themselves.
+Models, make-up artists, and other collaborators may move on or change focus themselves.

 Over time, your network of clients, collaborators and co-conspirators changes organically.
 However, if you’re on a break, you don’t have as many opportunities to add new people to your network.

-This applies equally to social media and real life networking.
+This applies equally to social media and real-life networking.

-Piecing it back together
+4. Piecing it back together can be hard

 Having to refocus on these things also means that once you’ve decided that you’re ready to come back to photography, you have to put a great deal of time into the things that aren’t photography.

-Weigh your choices
+Weigh your choices!

 If you are in a position where you are considering taking a break, I understand and I empathize.
 A lot of photographers have been there before.